mattcarlotta/nvi/README.md

 ## `.env` file syntax

-Here are some examples of how ENVs can be defined an `.env` file:
+Here are some examples of how ENVs can be defined in an `.env` file:

 ```dotenv
 # comments start with a hash (inline comments not supported)